untangled-lang/untangled/vscode-extension/README.md

 # `vscode-untangled`

-VSCode syntax highlighting for the Untangled language.
+VS Code syntax highlighting for the Untangled language.